bennyhuo/KotlinBlogTranslation/original/Kotlin M14 is out!.md

 <p></p>
 {% endraw %}

-Use Code Cleanup to add modifiers to all the operators used in your project automatically.
+Use <em>Code Cleanup</em> to add modifiers to all the operators used in your project automatically.
 Note: Infix functions will be migrated to the same scheme in the nearest future.
 ### Compile-time constants

-Since M14 we need to prefix Kotlin constants with const to be able to use them in annotations and see as fields from Java:
+Since M14 we need to prefix Kotlin constants with <code>const</code> to be able to use them in annotations and see as fields from Java:

 {% raw %}
 <p></p>